Calvinoea/project-euler-challenge/README.md

 # project-euler-challenge

+A challenge that will expand computer science and math knowledge – all while giving programming practice.

 The Rules of the #ProjectEuler100 Challenge

 Tweet out a photo of yourself giving a thumbs-up and announcing that you are committing to the #ProjectEuler100 challenge.